 There are five keys points to assess when choosing in a sofa: size, style, comfort, longevity and practicality.
 Ignore these criteria, and the result is a sofa that simply isn’t suited to your needs.

-To avoid such an outcome, Dovetail Furniture have compiled a step-by-step guide to choosing a sofa, following the key points mentioned above.
+To avoid such an outcome, Dovetail have compiled a step-by-step guide to choosing a sofa, following the key points mentioned above.
 Follow our advice and you’ll find your perfect sofa in no time!

-Be honest with yourself: do you really have the space for a huge, sprawling sofa?
+Be honest with yourself: do you really have the space for a massive sofa?
 If your room is small, an oversized sofa will make it look more cramped than it actually is.
 Those short on living space should instead opt for a sofa with low or no arms, as this will create the illusion of a larger room.

 On the other hand, should you have a relatively large living room, don’t go overboard on size.
 Remember that other furniture items, such as TV stands, coffee tables and perhaps other chairs, still need to fit in comfortably.

 Think about the intention of your space.
 Do you envision a formal living room, or a stylish spot for occasional entertaining?
 A stand-alone sofa presents a sleeker, cleaner line.
-A sectional sofa is far more roomy and inviting, creating a more casual space that’s perfect for lounging, watching TV or snoozing!
+A sectional sofa is far more roomy and inviting, creating a more casual space that’s perfect for watching TV or snoozing!

 How do you sit on your sofa?
 It may seem like a stupid question, but everyone lounges differently.

 Here is a quick overview of sofa seat depths.
 18 inches is a sleek, modern look, but very upright and uncomfortable to sit on.
-22 inches is the absolute minimum for a comfortable seat, but still presents a sleek design.
+22 inches is the minimum for a comfortable seat, but still presents a sleek design.
 24 inches is just deep enough to lie across, while 33 inches has the ultimate “snuggle factor”.

 Different fabrics ware better than others over time.
 For example, chenille, while soft and silky, stretches and warps over time.
 Likewise, vinyl is a cheaper alternative to leather, but tends to be less comfortable and cracks with age.